conanbatt/interview-practice/behavioral/README.md

 2. Why are you interested in this position?

 3. One of our core values at the company is X. Can you tell me about a time you went out of your way to show X?
-   X can be Ownership, Customer Obsession, Empathy, Technical Excellence, Resilience, Focus on Impact, and Be Bold.
+   Replace X with any common values like [Ownership, Customer Obsession, Empathy, Technical Excellence, Resilience, Focus on Impact, and Be Bold]

-4. Work Experience stories

-  1. Sometimes you don’t agree with leadership.
+4. Sometimes you don’t agree with leadership.
 Can you tell me about a time you had disagreements with your managers or the company's direction?
 And what did you do about it?

-  2. Sometimes a coworker or a direct report is not performing as expected, and it’s starting to be detrimental to the company roadmap or teamwork.
+5. Sometimes a coworker or a direct report is not performing as expected, and it’s starting to be detrimental to the company roadmap or teamwork.
 How would you deal with this situation?

-  3. What was the hardest technical challenge you ever faced?
+6. What was the hardest technical challenge you ever faced?

-  4. Can you tell me about a time a project you led failed?
+7. Can you tell me about a time a project you led failed?

-5. Do you have any questions for us?
+8. Do you have any questions for us?